mrabelwahed/HelloFresh-Challenge/README.md

 ​
 ## Requirements
 ​
-* You MUST use Swift 2 for iOS apps.
-For Android, your app should be compatible with Android 4.2.
+* Your app should be compatible with Android 4.2.
 ​
 * You MUST name all labels, variable names, etc., in english.
 ​